No Wagering Bingo Sites - Keep What You Win!

 The best low wagering bingo sites and offers representing good value and fair bonuses.

+Wagering requirements were capped at 10x by the Gambling Commission in January 2026, meaning that, effectively, all wagering requirements can now generally be considered ‘fair’, or at least ‘fair-ish’.
 In our opinion, a bingo bonus wagering requirement of 4x or below gives players a fair chance of fulfilling the wagering requirement and ending up with enough winnings to withdraw.
 Furthermore, low wagering bingo bonuses are often more generous than wager-free bonuses because they present a lower risk to the bingo site and so they can afford to give more.

 If you aren't opposed to playing through your bonus a handful of times before being able to claim your winnings, then check out the following low wagering bingo sites offering fair bonuses to new players:-

-1. Ladbrokes Bingo Logo
+• Ladbrokes Bingo

 Ladbrokes Bingo